Making a supervision order

 Applications for special leave must outline the special circumstances for which the leave is required (i.e. up to seven days for medical treatment and up to 24 hours in other cases), which can be granted by the authorised psychiatrist, or the Victorian Government Department of Health (‘Department of Health (Vic)‘).

 In making a decision about special leave, the psychiatrist must consider whether the safety of members of the public will be seriously endangered.
-If refused, a person can The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. to the Forensic Leave Panel (established under Part 7 Division 2 of the CMIUT Act), which is made up of the Chief Psychiatrist or their (1) A person put forward as a candidate for an elected position.
-(2) A person chosen to act on behalf of someone else.
-See also agent., an experienced forensic psychiatrist and a community member, and is headed by a Supreme or County Court judge.
+If refused, a person can appeal to the Forensic Leave Panel (established under Part 7 Division 2 of the CMIUT Act), which is made up of the Chief Psychiatrist or their nominee, an experienced forensic psychiatrist and a community member, and is headed by a Supreme or County Court judge.

 2 On-ground leave

-On-ground leave allows a A person detained in a mental hospital or institution after being found unfit to stand trial, or found not guilty because of mental illness or intellectual disability. to be absent from the place of custody while remaining within the surrounds.
+On-ground leave allows a forensic patient or resident to be absent from the place of custody while remaining within the surrounds.
 ‘The surrounds’ is ‘an area surrounding or adjacent to an approved mental health service or a residential service to be the surrounds in relation to that approved mental health service or residential service’ (s 52(2) CMIUT Act).
 If refused, a person can appeal to the Forensic Leave Panel.

 3 Limited off-ground leave